lshtm-genomics/omics-course/docs/other-omics/eqtl.md

 !!! question
     With how many SNPs is it associated the variable expression of Rv2162c?

 To summarise, we ran a statistical analysis in order to see whether the SNPs present in our samples are associated with differential gene expression.
 We therefore got a table where we can see the SNP (its position, in snps column) associated with the differential expression of the gene (gene column).
-A high p-value association is established when a determined SNP is present in all the samples that have a determined gene under- or over-expressed.
+A statistical association is established when a determined SNP is present in all the samples that have a determined gene under- or over-expressed (low P-value).

 However, not all the associations found will be real. cis-eQTLs are more likely to be located within the promoter region of a gene, which is the upstream region where the transcription starts.
 For instance, a SNP in this promoter region might change the recognition patterns for transcriptional regulators and therefore alter gene expression.